2021/22 Women's Under-17 EURO round 2 begins Tuesday

 Article body

-Round 2 of the new UEFA Nations League-style UEFA European Women's Under-17 Championship will run from 8 to 30 March and decide which seven teams join hosts Bosnia and Herzegovina in the finals from 3 to 15 May, as well as shaping promotion and relegation between Leagues A and B.
+Round 2 of the new UEFA Nations League-style UEFA European Women's Under-17 Championship is running until 30 March and decides which seven teams join hosts Bosnia and Herzegovina in the finals from 3 to 15 May, as well as shaping promotion and relegation between Leagues A and B. The finals draw will be in Sarajevo on 5 April.All the matches

-League A will include 28 teams, including the seven promoted from League B during round 1 in the autumn.
-They were drawn into seven groups; from these single-venue mini-tournaments, the winners will qualify for the finals and the teams finishing fourth will be relegated to League B for 2022/23 round 1.
+League A includes 28 teams, including the seven promoted from League B during round 1 in the autumn.
+They are competing in seven groups; from these single-venue mini-tournaments, the winners will qualify for the finals and the teams finishing fourth will be relegated to League B for 2022/23 round 1.

 League A